-Roasted cuy is a trademark for the Ecuadorian highlands cuisine.
+Roasted cuy is a trademark of the Ecuadorian highlands cuisine.
 If you ever travel through this part of the world, don’t miss the opportunity to try one.

 The king of all coastal meals – ceviche de camaron!
 Ceviche de camaron is raw shrimp marinated in a lot of lime juice.